Bargue Drawings - Plate Two

-The original plate (part one)
+The original plate

 My copies

-Plate two, the drawings are starting to grow in complexity already.
-I worked on these copies for longer, each one taking me between half an hour to an hour, so there's well over ten hours work in this plate.
+Plate two, and the drawings are starting to grow in complexity already.
+I worked on these copies for longer, each one taking me between half an hour to an hour, so there’s well over ten hours work in this plate.

 For this plate, I had the originals blown up closer to the original size, 60 by 46 cm.
-The eye plate, plate 1, was roughly half size.
+The eye plate, plate 1,was roughly half size.
 It struck me that I was making life difficult for myself by doing them smaller than actual size.

-Charcoal isn't easy to work with at the best of times, and trying to squeeze the same amount of detail into a smaller drawing has got to be more difficult than doing them actual size.
-Unfortunately the biggest the printer can do is A2, so I had to split this plate in two.
+Charcoal isn’t easy to work with at the best of times, and trying to squeeze the same amount of detail into a smaller drawing has got to be more difficult than doing them actual size.
+Unfortunately the biggest my local printer can do is A2, so I had to split this plate in two.

 One interesting thing about blowing them up this big is that I could see better how Bargue had done the original drawings.
 Initially I wasn't sure if he'd done each line in one stroke, but with the drawings this size I can see that he built them up out of smaller strokes.
 I don't feel so bad now about having to do the same myself.

-The original plate (part two)
+The original plate

 My copies